MEDLINE: Database

-In May 2022, the database contained more than 34 million records from 5,639 selected publications covering biomedicine and health from 1781 to the present.
+In December 2024, the database contained more than 38 million records from over 5,200 selected publications covering biomedicine and health from 1781 to the present.
 Originally, the database covered articles starting from 1965, but this has been enhanced, and records as far back as 1781 are now available within the main index.
-The database is freely accessible on the Internet via the PubMed interface and new citations are added Tuesday through Saturday.
-For citations added during 1995-2003: about 48% are for cited articles published in the U.S., about 88% are published in English, and about 76% have English abstracts written by authors of the articles.
-The most common topic in the database is Cancer with around 12% of all records between 1950-2016, which have risen from 6% in 1950 to 16% in 2016.
+The database is freely accessible on the Internet via the PubMed interface, and new citations are added Tuesday through Saturday.
+For citations added during 1995-2003, about 48% are for cited articles published in the U.S., about 88% are published in English (overall about 84%), and about 76% have English abstracts written by authors of the articles.

+Data quality

+Being an aggregated source, the PubMed database suffers from multi-source problems such as inconsistent representations from the upstream data providers.

 Retrieval

 MEDLINE uses Medical Subject Headings (MeSH) for information retrieval.
-Engines designed to search MEDLINE (such as Entrez and PubMed) generally use a Boolean expression combining MeSH terms, words in abstract and title of the article, author names, date of publication, etc. Entrez and PubMed can also find articles similar to a given one based on a mathematical scoring system that takes into account the similarity of word content of the abstracts and titles of two articles.
+Engines designed to search MEDLINE (such as Entrez and PubMed) generally use a Boolean expression combining MeSH terms, words in the abstract and title of the article, author names, date of publication, etc. Entrez and PubMed can also find articles similar to a given one based on a mathematical scoring system that takes into account the similarity of word content of the abstracts and titles of two articles.

-MEDLINE added a "publication type" term for “randomized controlled trial” in 1991 and a MESH subset “systematic review” in 2001.
+MEDLINE added a "publication type" term for "randomized controlled trial" in 1991 and a MESH subset "systematic review" in 2001.